 Our officers are appointed by and serve at the discretion of the board of directors.
 At each annual general meeting, one-third of our directors then existing, or if their number is not a multiple of three, then the number nearest to and not exceeding one-third, will be subject to re-election.
 The directors to retire by rotation shall be those who are longest in office since their election, or by lot should they be of the same seniority.
 Mr. Tan Wee Seng was re-elected at 2017 annual general meeting.
-On the assumption that no other director wishes to retire from office at the annual general meetings, Mr. Martin Bloom will be subject to re-election at 2018 annual general meeting; Mr. Xianshou Li will be subject to re-election at 2019 annual general meeting; Ms. Julia Xu will be subject to re-election at the 2021 annual general meeting.
+On the assumption that no other director wishes to retire from office at the annual general meetings, Mr. Martin Bloom will be subject to re-election at 2018 annual general meeting; Mr. Xianshou Li will be subject to re-election at 2020 annual general meeting; Mr. Weiguo Zhou will be subject to re-election at the 2021 annual general meeting; and Mr. Tan Wee Seng will be subject to re-election at the 2022 annual general meeting.
 We have not entered into any service contracts with the directors providing them with severance benefits upon termination of their terms with us.